-In addition, beginning in 2017 LEAs will each complete a Comprehensive Needs Assessment that will guide Educating Georgia's Future: Georgia's State ESSA Plan | 78 SUBMITTED TO THE GOVERNOR FOR REVIEW - Monday, August 14, 2017 through Thursday, September 14, 2017.
-LEAs in determining and addressing the academic needs of each subgroup in their student population.
-These data-determined needs will inform LEAs' federal program plans and will be a component of each district's consolidated application for federal funds.
+In addition, beginning in 2017 LEAs will each complete a needs assessment that will guide LEAs in determining and addressing the academic needs of each subgroup in their student population.
+These data-determined needs will inform LEAs' federal program plans and will be a component of each LEA's consolidated application for federal funds.
 Thus, EL progress in English proficiency is monitored by GaDOE annually in four ways:

-1. Reviewing all districts' CCRPI reports (progress toward proficiency on the English language proficiency assessment),

-2. Reviews of local plans developed to support requests for Title III allocations

-3. Reviews of each district's Comprehensive Needs Assessment and

-4. Monitoring Georgia school systems on a four-year cycle to support and ensure compliance with the intent and purposes of Title III law.
+- 1. Reviewing all LEAs' CCRPI reports (progress toward proficiency on the English language proficiency assessment), - 2.
+Reviews of local plans developed to support requests for Title III allocations - 3.
+Reviews of each LEA's Comprehensive Needs Assessment and - 4.
+Monitoring Georgia school systems on a four-year cycle to support and ensure compliance with the intent and purposes of Title III law.

 Should LEA strategies for supporting their English learners prove ineffective, support is provided from a collaborative working group composed of cross-program staff at GaDOE.
-These staff experts in content instruction, English for Speakers of Other Languages, school improvement, teacher and leaders support and development and Title I programs incorporate resources into the development of curricula and program recommendations to improve English learner achievement at either the school or district level.
+These staff experts in content instruction, English for Speakers of Other Languages, school improvement, teacher and leaders support and development and Title I programs incorporate resources into the development of curricula and program recommendations to improve English learner achievement at either the school or LEA level.